Frafra people: Religion

 The belief in a supreme creator is central to Frafra beliefs.
 A shrine to this god occupies the center of every village.
 Each extended family maintains its own house, in which magical lineage objects are kept.
 The objects allow the family to maintain contact with the vital forces of nature.
 These objects are inherited by descendants and are the communal property of the lineage.
 They provide protection and social cohesion among all members of the family.

+The FraFra believe in the earth as a deity, with spiritual influences that transcend its physical form.
+They identify the Earth as well as their ancestors as balancing forces among their communities.
+Rituals are performed by a leader known as the tendaana, considered to be the "custodian of the earth".